College of Technical Sciences

 Customizable Degree – Choose what you want to add to your degree with six elective credits.

 Automotive Technology Career Outlook

-Many students pursue a Bachelor's in Automotive Technology at MSU-N to qualify for technical representative, service manager, specialized diagnostician, or similar mid-management positions right out of college.
+Many students pursue a Bachelor's in Automotive Technology at MSU-N to qualify for careers such as corporate technical representatives, service manager, specialized diagnostician, or similar mid-management positions right out of college.
 The automotive technology college at MSU-Northern consistently places students in stable, long-term career paths.
-The Bureau of Labor Statistics projects solid growth for automotive technology careers through 2024.
+The Bureau of Labor Statistics projects solid growth for automotive technology careers through 2026.